The Cuban Experience: The Cuban Contribution to Competitive Latin Dancing

 If you’re wish is to get a refresh and replenish yourself with pure joy and energy simply watch the online documentary Back to the roots.
 Barbara’s voice will guide you through the dance performances and explain how you can adapt Cuban movement to competitive dance.

-What is expressed in Western dances is partly through the self.
+In Western dances we express partly through the self.
 In Cuban dances the self becomes less important.
-Cuban dancers don’t wish to show of, they are just feeling alive and enjoying the music – something we might just have to learn again.
+Cuban dancers don’t wish to show of.
+They are just feeling alive and enjoying the music – something we might just have to learn again.

 For more info on the project you can visit the Cuban Experience Facebook page.